clodoalves/cpp-matrix-calculator/README.md

 - Multiplication of a matrix by a scalar element
 - Multiplication between two matrix
 - Division of a matrix by a scalar element

+## Future steps:
+- Implementation of the transpose matrix
+- Implementation of a desktop GUI
+- Implementation of unit tests